You've been meaning to start creating content for your site. Maybe for months. But every time you sit down to begin, the same thought stops you:

 The planning trap

 There's a specific kind of procrastination that disguises itself as preparation.
 It sounds responsible: "I want to be strategic about this."
 "I don't want to waste time writing the wrong things."
-"I need to understand my niche better first."

 These aren't wrong impulses.
 Having a strategy is genuinely better than not having one.
 The problem is treating strategy as a prerequisite instead of something that develops alongside the work.

 The people who publish consistently didn't start with a perfect plan.
 They started with a single post about something they knew, and then they did it again.
-The plan came later — informed by real evidence, not theory.

 Start with one idea, not a plan

 You don't need to know where this fits in a content pillar.
 You don't need to know what keyword it targets.
-You don't need an editorial calendar with this slotted into week three of a twelve-week plan.
+You need to write it down and move it forward one step.

 Ideas are cheap — and that's a good thing

 When you generate ten content ideas, maybe two or three are worth writing.
 The rest were useful for getting there — they helped you think, they cleared the obvious topics out of the way, they led you to the better ones.
-But they were never meant to become articles.

 The problem is that most planning systems treat every idea like a commitment.
 You write it on the board, and now it sits there, staring at you, making you feel behind.
-Ten ideas on a list feels like ten things you haven't done.

-The good ones float to the top.
-You'll notice them because you keep thinking about them, because someone asks about that exact topic, because you realize you already know what you'd say.
-Those are the ones worth promoting to something more intentional.
-The rest?
-They did their job.
-Let them sit.
+This is why it matters to have a space where ideas can exist without obligation.
+A capture space where you dump everything without pressure.
+The good ones float to the top — you'll notice them because you keep thinking about them, because someone asks about that exact topic, because you realize you already know what you'd say.

 Structure emerges from action